Don Morrison (mountaineer): Latok II, 1977

 Morrison planned to lead his third expedition to the Ogre in 1977, but learned the Pakistan government had already granted permission to Doug Scott.
 While Morrison was deeply disappointed, he accepted the alternative peak offered by the Pakistan government, and in May 1977, departed with his expedition members Pat Fearnehough, Pat Green, Paul Nunn and Tony Riley for an attempt on the then unconquered Latok II (23,300 ft) lying just to the east of the Ogre.

 The first expedition into the Karakoram that year, the team established their Base Camp on 1 June near the Uzun Brakk glacier.
 Further camps were established below the slopes leading to the west ridge col and, after a delay by bad weather, by 20 June upon the west and east ends of that col. Climbing in separate parties over several days, the team climbed several sections above the col, reaching their highest point on 25 June 1977, reported as being about 2,000 feet below the summit.

 While making a night-time return to Advance Base with Riley, after loading up with supplies and equipment, Morrison fell through a snow bridge into a deep crevasse on the Latok glacier.
 Despite repeated attempts, it proved impossible to reach him.

-Before leaving the Karakoram to begin their return to the UK, the team built a memorial to their friend and expedition leader; situated at the branching of the Uzan Brakk and Latok glaciers, Morrison's rock cairn stands opposite PamShe peak, ‘commanding a magnificent view of the South West face of Latok II and the South face of the Ogre.’
+Before leaving the Karakoram to begin their return to the UK, the team built a memorial to Morrison; situated at the branching of the Uzan Brakk and Latok glaciers.
+Morrison's rock cairn stands opposite PamShe peak, quote, "commanding a magnificent view of the South West face of Latok II and the South face of the Ogre."